Coordination Model

 LOOP_COMPLETE(idle)

 Board scanning uses the gh skill, which wraps the gh CLI.
-The team repo is auto-detected from .botminter/'s Git remote.
+The team repo is auto-detected from the team/ submodule's Git remote.

 Handoff mechanism